Climax (Ohio Players album)

-Climax (October 1974) is a compilation album by The Ohio Players and the first of two albums compiled from tracks left over from previous sessions recorded for the Detroit-based Westbound label.
+Climax (October 1974) is a compilation album by the Ohio Players and the first of two albums compiled from tracks left over from previous sessions recorded for the Detroit-based Westbound label.
 The group was signed to Mercury by the time Climax hit stores, and the album features only five new songs (with the other three pulled from *previous albums).
 Their Mercury debut, Skin Tight, was released several months earlier.

-Along with six originals, the album includes cover versions of Creedence Clearwater Revival's "Proud Mary" and Marvin Gaye's "What's Going On", adding to the group's already growing repertoire.
+Along with six originals, the album includes cover versions of Creedence Clearwater Revival's "Proud Mary" and Marvin Gaye's "What's Going On".